 Compass was awarded the Construction Management mandate to renovate the building’s existing kitchen and dining facilities to accommodate residents of both Pitman Hall and the International Living and Learning Centre.

 With an expanding residence population and an internal mandate to improve the quality of the dining program and update the dining environment, the project had to be complete for the beginning of the school year.
 This required the Compass team and sub-trade partners to commit to maintaining quality workmanship and to collaborate closely with the Ryerson University Project Manager, Operations team and Gow Hastings Architects throughout the project to ensure we met the end of August target.

 Key design features include a floating ceiling with prescribed pattern mimicked by a reflective pattern on the floor as well as architectural woodwork features such as wood slats with integrated acoustical panels.

-Compass is proud to have been a part of the amazing team that delivered this new student food facility.
-While the timelines were tight and the pressure was on, the collaborative efforts of a remarkable team resulted in a successful project completion.
+Compass is proud to have been a part of the remarkable team that delivered this fresh new student food facility on time for the new school year.